bucs110fall2023/final-project-danny-dimes/README.md

 - Test Description: Verify the functionality and appearance of the user interface elements.
 - Test Steps:
 1.1 Launch the game.
-1.2 Navigate through the menu options.
+1.2 Pause game by pressing P
-1.3 Start a new game.
+1.3 Exit game.
 - Expected Outcome: The user interface is intuitive, buttons respond to clicks, and the game starts without errors.

 2. Test Case: Duck Spawning
-- Test Description: Ensure ducks spawn correctly and follow patterns.
+- Test Description: Ensure mascots spawn correctly and follow patterns.
 - Test Steps:
 2.1 Start a new game.
-2.2 Observe the spawning of ducks.
+2.2 Observe the spawning of mascots.
-2.3 Confirm ducks move in patterns.
+2.3 Confirm mascots move in patterns.
-- Expected Outcome: Ducks spawn appropriately and move realistically.
+- Expected Outcome: Mascots spawn appropriately and move realistically.

 3. Test Case: Shooting Mechanism
 - Test Description: Validate the shooting mechanism and accuracy.
 - Test Steps:
 3.1 Start a new game.
-3.2 Aim at a duck.
+3.2 Aim at a mascot.
 3.3 Fire a shot.
-- Expected Outcome: Shots accurately hit the targeted ducks, and the shooting mechanism responds appropriately.
+- Expected Outcome: Shots accurately hit the targeted mascots, and the shooting mechanism responds appropriately.

 4. Test Case: Scoring System
 - Test Description: Confirm the scoring system calculates points accurately.
 - Test Steps:
 4.1 Start a new game.
-4.2 Successfully shoot ducks.
+4.2 Successfully shoot mascots.
 4.3 Miss shots intentionally.
 - Expected Outcome: Points are assigned correctly for successful shots, and no points are awarded for missed shots.

-5. Test Case: Game Over Condition
+5. Test Case: Game Over
 - Test Description: Ensure the game ends appropriately under different scenarios.
 - Test Steps:
-5.1 Start a new game.
+5.1 Start a new game
-5.2 Allow the timer to run out.
-5.3 Reach a predefined score limit.
+5.2 Play game until timer runs out

-- Expected Outcome: The game ends when the timer runs out or the player reaches the target score, displaying a game over screen.
+- Expected Outcome: The game ends when the timer runs out or the player reaches the target score, displaying text showing that game is over with accuracy/ducks shot shown